Search Articles

 Estate Planning for a Vacation Home

-While meant to be fun and relaxing places to get away from everyday life, vacation houses can cause problems between siblings after their parents pass away.
+Meant to be fun and relaxing places to get away from everyday life, vacation houses can cause problems between, for instance, siblings after their parents pass away.
 Some siblings may want to use the house, while others may need cash and want to sell.
-There may be disputes over who pays maintenance costs or when different families can use the house.
+There may also be disputes over who pays maintenance costs or when different families can use the house.

 Local Elder Law Attorneys in Your City